SC-200 Respond to security incidents Practice Question

 Variation 1.
 Your security team receives an alert from Microsoft Defender for Endpoint indicating a suspicious PowerShell command was executed on a device.
 The command attempted to download a payload from a known malicious IP.
 After confirming the alert is a true positive, what should be your first containment step?

-Why C: Option B is correct because immediately isolating the affected device from the network prevents lateral movement and further compromise.
-Option A is wrong because password reset does not address the existing compromise.
-Option C is wrong because disabling the user account may not stop the malicious process already running.
-Option D is wrong because searching for indicators is part of investigation, not immediate containment.
+Why C: Immediately isolating the affected device from the network prevents lateral movement and further compromise.
+Option A is wrong because searching for similar commands is part of investigation, not immediate containment.
+Option B is wrong because disabling the user account may not stop the malicious process already running on the device.
+Option D is wrong because resetting the password does not address the existing compromise on the device.

 This SC-200 practice question is part of Courseiva's free Microsoft certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the SC-200 exam.